quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 as a concatenation of two other fields, namely event "category" and event "type".

 Category allows a higher-level grouping of events per specific event type.
-For example for QUIC and HTTP/3, the different categories could be "transport", "http", "qpack", and "recovery".
+For example for QUIC and HTTP/3, the different categories could be "quic", "http", "qpack", and "recovery".
 Within these categories, the event Type provides additional granularity.
-For example for QUIC and HTTP/3, within the "transport" Category, there would be "packet_sent" and "packet_received" events.
+For example for QUIC and HTTP/3, within the "quic" Category, there would be "packet_sent" and "packet_received" events.

 Logging category and type separately conceptually allows for fast and high-level